LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 - Why can't I use multiple companions/why can't I use Dogmeat with a vanilla companion?

   - One follower is enough, and Heather (a modded follower from [here](https://www.nexusmods.com/fallout4/mods/23273)) doesn't occupy a "follower" slot, so you can have Heather + one other companion.
 Considering how overpowered that is, there is no reason I should add Dogmeat to the mix as well.

+- Why does my flashlight have a faint red ring around the edges?

+  - Because I like it.

+- I hate the Power Armor HUD overlays.
+Can I delete them?

+  - You can use the Power Armor HUD Switcher holotape to disable them.
+Do not disable them while you're in Power Armor.

+- Why am I invulnerable/invincible/not taking damage/in permanent God Mode?

+  - Please read the Magnum Opus Beginner's Guide terminal outside Vault 111.
+It even has a holotape version so you can read it on the go or easily reference it as needed.

 - Can I add an ENB?